-Where the Respondent indicates that he or she contests the charges, and after the investigative report has been finalized and copies provided to the Respondent (and the alleged victim, where applicable) the case shall be set for hearing; however, in cases with an alleged victim, the alleged victim and Respondent may have the option of selecting informal resolution as possible resolution in certain student misconduct cases where they mutually agree, except where deemed inappropriate by the Vice President for Student Life and Dean of Students, or his/her designee.
+Where the Respondent indicates that they contest the charges, and after the investigative report has been finalized and copies provided to the Respondent and the Complainant (where applicable) the case shall be set for hearing; however, in cases with a Complainant, the Complainant and Respondent may have the option of selecting informal resolution as possible resolution in certain student misconduct cases where they mutually agree, except where deemed inappropriate by the Vice President for Student Life and Dean of Students (or their designee) or the System Director.

 Where a case is not resolved through informal means, the charges shall be heard either by an Administrator or a Student Conduct Panel.
-Notice of the date, time, and location of the hearing, shall be provided to the Respondent (and the alleged victim, where applicable) at least five (5) business days prior to the hearing.
+Notice of the date, time, and location of the hearing, shall be provided to the Respondent and the Complainant (where applicable) at least five (5) business days prior to the hearing.
 Hearings shall be conducted in person or via conferencing technology as reasonably available.

 The following standards will apply to any such hearing, whether before an Administrator or a Student Conduct Panel: